I like ads.

 Since I started working independently, I've written campaigns for cars, cleaning products and Chinese computers, political lobbies, banks, breakfast-cereals and the world's biggest deodorant brand, as well as hotels, a supermarket, two great newspapers and a nice, big airline.
 Some of which have been nominated at D&AD, shortlisted at Cannes and selected for Archive magazine.

-I won every new business pitch that I led at the agency, including ones that became two of the agency's biggest accounts.
-And I wrote all of the 'Float to Live' online, tv and outdoor campaign that, within days of it first appearing, started being named by some people as the thing that saved their lives.
+I won every new business pitch that I led at the agency, including a couple that became two of the agency's biggest accounts.
+And I wrote all of the 'Float to Live' online, tv and outdoor campaign that, within days of it first appearing, started being credited by some people as the thing that saved their lives.

 CHI & Partners